-In the United States, 40 percent of seniors 75 or older have some form of lens clouding.
 Approximately half of those over 80 have vision impaired by cataracts.
 Besides age, risk factors for developing cataracts include:

 You can’t really control whether you get cataracts.
 However, here are some preventive measures to help you maintain healthy vision and possibly slow the progression of cataracts: